Skip to main content

 • Senior Shabbat celebrates graduating seniors.

-• TRIO and REACH Celebration celebrates graduating seniors in the TRIO and REACH programs.
+• TRIO and REACH Celebration celebrates graduates who participated in the TRIO and REACH programs.

 • Umoja Stoling Celebration celebrates community and unity — umoja is the Swahili word for “unity.”